 Within the Astral, which is infinite in every direction, one travels by thought.
 Only those new and uninitiated would attempt to travel by mundane physical means in that endless grey void.
 One can not only travel at immense speeds in any direction simply by willing themselves to do so: they can also will themselves towards a destination.
 Thinking of a destination will carry you to it, even if you know nothing more about it than its name.

-As one approaches the vicinity of the Dreamlands, the first thing they will notice is an abundance of fanciful creatures.
-These are the remnants of dreams that have slipped out.
 For the most part, dreams rapidly decay and crumble once they are no longer being dreamed.
 The denizens of those dreams do so as well.
 After all, a dream bugbear isn't an actual bugbear - it is what's known as a facsimile, the dreamer's impression of a bugbear with no true mind of its own.
 In some rare cases, however, facsimiles manage to survive long enough to gain some measure of sentience of their own and slip out of the Dreamlands.

-If a visitor were to enter the Dreamlands from the outside, this is the first place they would find themselves.
 The Firmament forms the foundation of the Dreamlands, and is a representation of the "real world" - in this context, the real world is anywhere inhabited by enough thinking creatures to have a dream representation.
 Uninhabited or unknown areas of the world do not exist in the Firmament, and neither do the Outer Planes.
 As one might expect, a visitor from a specific world will tend to begin in the part of the Firmament that represents their world - and, if applicable, their current location within that world.

 Unlike an individual's dream, the Firmament is shared - if you were to enter the part of the Firmament that represents Solamnus, you could well meet another dreamer there.
 Generally speaking, however, the Firmament tends to be rather empty - though there is always the danger of a rogue facsimile.
 Ordinary dreamers only rarely visit it, and usually by accident.
 It does, however, have some interesting properties.
 For one thing, the Firmament is constantly changing as the perception of those who experience it changes.
 Things which have been around for a long time tend to be fairly stable - the royal palace of Solamnus, for example.
 Things which have no fixed position or place tend to appear and disappear randomly - a barrel that is moved around a warehouse, wagons that travel constantly throughout the city, and so on.